-Christina Aguilera Rocks Cleavage-Baring White Costume In Return To Vegas With The Experience
+Christina Aguilera Rocks Cleavage-Baring White Costume In Return To Vegas With ‘The Xperience’

-Singer Christina Aguilera returned to Las Vegas with her outer space-themed show, “The Experience.”
+Singer Christina Aguilera returned to Las Vegas with her outer space-themed show, “The Xperience.”
 The “Keeps Gettin’ Better” singer thrilled her 6.2 million followers on Instagram with her post announcing her return to her residency, which runs through March 2020.

 In a series of two images, an incredibly made-up Aguilera rocked a low-cut white costume that featured plenty of glittering rhinestones, massive shoulders, and a towering round piece behind her head.
 The top featured a deep V, and it barely contained the “Genie in a Bottle” singer’s cleavage.
 In fact, the silver X-shaped pasties Xtina wore to protect her modesty peeked out from underneath the white top.
 Her hair was pulled back in a high ponytail with a piece of leather wrapped around it, genie-style.
 Her wavy blond-and-pink locks fell down her back.